 Environmental Protection Policy and Safety

 Environmental protection and safety are self-evident in all Swatch Group’s areas and they outline a priority tenet, which is respected, promoted, and implemented daily by every employee of the company.
-Our motto is “actions, not words” – or exhaustive reports.
+Actions instead of words – or detailed reports – is the motto.
 In this way, we must all share in taking care of our environment as well as paying utmost attention to safety in general.
-These guiding principles are a part of the ESG (Environment, Social, Governance) values on which we all place the greatest importance, as stated in a number of places in the latest Annual Report.
+These guiding principles are a part of the ESG (Environment, Social, Governance) values on which we all place the greatest importance, as stated in a number of sections of this year's Annual Report.

 Moreover, measures to reduce energy and resource consumption are implemented, whether through manufacturing facilities with intelligent energy control systems or through energy-efficient and heat-insulated infrastructures.
 To achieve the best possible ecological and energy balance, ultra-modern technologies and building materials are used for new industrial facilities and renovations; this practice also led to a further positive contribution in the year under review.
 Every year, all values relevant to operational ecology are consolidated into a comprehensive data collection.
 This data is evaluated and serves as a measurement of results achieved and also as a basis for further goal setting.

 The safety and health of our employees as well as our customers worldwide, along with our environment, receive our fullest attention.
 Our guidelines for both direct and indirect sourcing, production, distribution and also for use of our products comply not only with the strictest international laws and directives but also with our own very high standards, which we also constantly upgrade and improve.
 In this respect, we have never stopped learning, and this leads the company to engage in continuous innovation and new investments.